What is the Power of YOU?

 How will the Power of YOU help me succeed in college?

-- Along with awarded federal and state grant dollars, The Power of YOU will enable you to attend college tuition-free.
+- Along with awarded federal and state grant dollars, the Power of YOU will enable you to attend college tuition-free.

-- Advising and support services are provided to help students achieve successful in college.
+- Advising and support services are provided to help students achieve success in college.
 Our services support students in making the transition to college, and developing critical skills to perform academically and grow personally.

 - The program provides opportunities for students to engage with their peers, faculty and professional staff.

 - The Power of YOU program helps students integrate what they learn in the classroom with activities outside of the classroom.